Mounjaro Weight Loss Injection

 How to manage the side effects of Mounjaro

-• let your doctor know if you have any side effects that bother you or aren’t going away on their own
+• Inform your doctor if your side effects are troubling you and not going away

-• speak to your doctor if you take other medications that may interact with Mounjaro or cause side effects
+• Talk to your doctor about any other medications you take which may react with Mounjaro to cause side effects

 Who can take Mounjaro?

-• a BMI of 27 kg/m2 or more (overweight) and a risk factor or weight-related health problem (such as high blood pressure)
+• A BMI of 27kg/m2 or more – overweight and a weight-related problem or risk factor like high blood pressure

 Interactions with other medications

-Mounjaro may interact with other medications, so speak to your doctor if you take any prescription or over-the-counter medications, or herbal remedies.
-You should also inform your doctor if you use another diabetic medication, especially insulin or sulphonylurea.
+Mounjaro may react with other drugs, so it’s important to speak to your doctor if you take any over-the-counter, prescription or herbal medications.
+You should also talk to your doctor if you use any other diabetic medications, especially sulphonylurea or insulin.

 Interactions with food/drinks

-No food or drink interacts with Mounjaro, but you may want to avoid excessive alcohol consumption.
-Alcohol can affect your blood sugar levels and weight and may make Mounjaro less effective.
+Although no food or drink reacts with Mounjaro, you may wish to avoid consuming excess alcohol, as this can affect levels of blood sugar and weight, making Mounjaro less effective.

 Is Mounjaro the same as Wegovy?